 Since soldiers in this position have access to sensitive information that could affect national security, a secret security clearance is required.
 This means you’ll be subject to a background check, which will look into any public and financial records and might include interviews with personal and professional records.

 Soldiers in this job will need normal color vision (no color blindness) and must be U.S. citizens.
-They'll need to qualify for the Personnel Security and Surety Program, and need to have passed a high school algebra course.
+They'll need to qualify for the Personnel Security and Surety Program and also will need to have passed a high school algebra course.

 Civilian Positions Similar to MOS 25B

 This is an Army job that trains soldiers for potentially lucrative careers after leaving the military.
 You'd be qualified for a variety of IT and computer-related positions, potentially in systems administration or engineering.
 Some of the certifications you can obtain with some effort are the following: